gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 All values in SIL are defined via an assignment statement of the form: `<foo> = <bar>`.
 In English, we say `foo` is a value that is defined by the def `bar`.
-Originally, these two concepts were distinct concepts represented by the `SILValue` and `ValueBase` classes.
-All `ValueBase` produced a list of `SILValues` that from were related, but not equivalent to the defining `ValueBase`.
-With the decision to represent multiple return values as instruction projections instead of as a list of `SILValue`, this distinction in between a def and the values was lost, resulting in `SILValue` being used interchangeably with `ValueBase`.
+Originally, these two concepts were distinct concepts represented by the classes `SILValue` and `ValueBase`.
+All `ValueBase` defined a list of `SILValue` that were related, but not equivalent to the defining `ValueBase`.
+With the decision to represent multiple return values as instruction projections instead of as a list of `SILValue`, this distinction in between a def and the values was lost, resulting in `SILValue` being used interchangeably with `ValueBase` throughout the swift codebase.
 This exposes several representation issues when one attempts to add ownership to SIL:

 1. Values have ownership, while the defs that define the values do not.
 This implies that defs and values *should not* be interchangeable.
-Thus we must modify the APIs that relate `ValueBase` and `SILValue` to enforce this separation.
-2. Multiple return values via projections can not be represented in SIL.
-This is necessary for allowing for an efficient destructure take operation.
-This suggests that we must introduce a special form of value that is used to produce multiple `SILValue` from a singular `ValueBase`.
+2. The plan to use projections for multiple return values was never implemented since at the time there was no compelling need.
+This lack of implementation is an issue for representing ownership in SIL since a destructure take operation is needed to efficiently forward subparts of aggregates.

 We propose below a series of transformation to SIL that resolves these issues. **NOTE** A condition of this proposed transformation is that today's textual SIL (ignoring additive changes below) should stay completely unchanged.
-This is important to ensure that we do not need to update many test cases.
+This is important to ensure that we do not need to update already existing test cases.

 ## Defs and Values

+In order to model that values, not defs, have ownership, we separate the `SILValue` and `ValueBase` APIs.

-The first change that we make is renaming `ValueBase` to `ValueDef`.
+First we rename `ValueBase` to `ValueDef`.
 This makes it clear from a naming perspective that a `ValueDef` is not a value, but the def of a value.
-Then in order to force the APIs that relate `SILValue` to no longer be freely convertible to `ValueDef`'s, we:

-1. Remove all operator methods on `SILValue` that allow one to retrieve a `SILValue`'s `ValueDef` in favor of the new method `ValueDef *SILValue::getDef() const`.
-This ensures that it is easy to visually recognize call sites where a `SILValue`'s `ValueDef` is being retrieved.
+Then we eliminate eliminate all operator methods on `SILValue` that allow one to work with a `SILValue` as a `ValueDef` directly,

+    class SILValue {
+      ...
+      ValueDef *operator->() const;
+      ValueDef &operator*() const;
+      operator ValueDef *() const;

+      bool operator==(ValueDef *RHS) const;
+      bool operator!=(ValueDef *RHS) const;
+      ...
+    };

+Instead, we provide an explicit named method:

+    ValueDef *SILValue::getDef() const

+This will eliminate code like the following where a SILValue is implicitly used as a def,

+    SILValue V;
+    ValueDef *Def;

+    if (V != Def) { ... }
+    if (V->getParentBlock()) { ... }

+In favor of the clearer:

+    SILValue V;
+    ValueDef *Def;

+    if (V.getDef() != Def) { ... }
+    if (V.getDef()->getParentBlock()) { ... }

+Notice how now it is explicit in the code that we are not working with the properties of V, but rather with V's def.

+In cases like the above, we want the verbosity to yield clarity.
+In other cases, this makes certain very convenient APIs more difficult to use.
+The main example here are the `isa` and `dyn_cast` APIs.
+We introduce helper functions that give the same convenience as before but added clarity by making it clear that we are not performing an isa query on the value, but instead the underlying def of the value.
+Consider the following code using the old API,

+    SILValue V;

+    if (isa<ApplyInst>(V)) { ... }
+    if (auto *PAI = dyn_cast<PartialApplyInst>(V)) { ... }

+Notice how it seems like one is casting the SILValue as if it is a ValueBase.
+This is due to the implicit conversion from a SILValue to its internal ValueBase.
+In comparison the new API makes it absolutely clear that one is casting the underlying def of the SILValue:

+    SILValue V;

+    if (def_isa<ApplyInst>(V)) { ... }
+    if (auto *PAI = def_dyn_cast<PartialApplyInst>(V)) { ... }

+Thus the convenience of the old API is maintained, clarity is improved, and the conceptual API boundary is enforced.

+The final change that we make is that we eliminate
 2. Make the constructor `SILValue(ValueDef *)` private and via declaring `ValueDef` subclasses as friend classes, introduce a new API `ValueDef::getValue()` that constructs a `SILValue` from a specific